hobrien/RNAseqTools/WorkflowTutorial/SnakeMake.md

 - Manages scheduling of job submission to [cluster](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) (or to the [cloud](http://snakemake.readthedocs.io/en/stable/executable.html#cloud-support))
     - pe smp and h_vmem can be specified as params in the Snakefile or in a [cluster config file](http://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration)
     - cluster config files allow specification of default parameters
+- Inputs, outputs, and [parameters](http://snakemake.readthedocs.io/en/stable/tutorial/advanced.html#step-4-rule-parameters) can be specified for each rule
+- Need to include a "master rule" (usually called ```all```) which requires all of your desired outputs as input
+- Intermediate files can be [automatically removed](http://snakemake.readthedocs.io/en/stable/tutorial/advanced.html#step-6-temporary-and-protected-files) once they are no longer needed
+- Supports [benchmarking](http://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#benchmarking) to report CPU and memory usage and [Logging](http://snakemake.readthedocs.io/en/stable/tutorial/advanced.html#step-5-logging) of messages/errors
 - Supports [config files](http://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) to abstract details of pipeline from inputs and outputs
-- Supports [benchmarking](http://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#benchmarking) to report CPU and memory usage
 - Workflows can also be further abstracted by:
     - including [python code](http://snakemake.readthedocs.io/en/stable/project_info/faq.html#i-want-to-import-some-helper-functions-from-another-python-file-is-that-possible)
     - using the ```script``` command to [run code in a python script](http://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#using-custom-scripts), giving it access to variables defined in the Snakefile